enegixinc/events/libs/events/README.md

 ## Overview

-The Events package provides a simple and efficient way to manage events in your TypeScript applications.
-It leverages `eventemitter3` for event management and includes decorators for logging function calls.
-This package allows for publishing, subscribing, and unsubscribing from events, with additional support for handling events once and managing typed events.
+The Events package provides a simple and type-safe way to publish and subscribe to events in your application.
+It allows you to encapsulate events in topics, ensuring that events do not interfere with other topics.

 ## Features